Fear & Greed Index

 Extreme greed (≥75)333+3.7%+10.7%+9.6%

-Three observations carry through the cluster table.
-First, the “buy fear” slogan has held in the data — with caveats.
-The median forward 90-day return from an Extreme Fear print since 2018 is positive, but the distribution is wide: individual prints during the November 2022 post-FTX week were followed by months of further drawdown before the recovery began in earnest.
-The median is real; the tail is real too.
+“Buy fear” does not hold cleanly at the 90-day horizon.
+The median forward 90-day return from an Extreme Fear print since 2018 is −5.5% in this dataset — the 30- and 180-day medians lean mildly positive, but the 90-day window does not.
+Individual prints during the November 2022 post-FTX week were followed by months of further drawdown before the recovery began in earnest.
+The slogan is real as a regime read; as a fixed-horizon edge it is far weaker than the bumper-sticker version, and the tail is where accounts get liquidated.

-Second, “sell greed” carries less force than the slogan implies.
-Extreme Greed regimes can persist for weeks before a topping inflection — the spring 2021 run held above 75 for nearly two months, the November 2021 top held for several weeks, and the March 2024 pre-halving high spent over a fortnight above 80.
-A practitioner analysis of the index documented this directly: the strategy “was only profitable with proper trade management by slowly scaling in and out over macrocycles.”
-Conditions can stay irrationally fearful or greedy for months at a time.
+“Sell greed” is the weaker half of the slogan in this record.
+Across the Extreme Greed prints the median forward 90-day return is +10.7% — positive, and ahead of the Extreme Fear cluster at the same horizon.
+Extreme Greed regimes can persist before any topping inflection — spring 2021 spent much of February through April in or near Extreme Greed, the late-2021 cycle top printed repeated Extreme Greed days, and the March 2024 pre-halving high spent over a fortnight above 80.
+A practitioner test of the index found the strategy “was only profitable with proper trade management by slowly scaling in and out over macrocycles.”
+Conditions can stay irrationally fearful or greedy for months.

-Third, the index is most useful in compressed form.
-The single-day reading whips on event noise; the 30-day average is the slow regime read.
-The cluster table treats every daily Extreme print as one observation, which over-weights long stretches of unbroken Extreme Fear or Greed; an alternative cut grouped by regime episode rather than by day would yield a smaller sample size with similar median direction.
-The single-day formulation is the simplest reproducible cut.
+Counting by day over-weights the long stretches.
+The cluster table treats every daily Extreme print as one observation, so a four-month run of unbroken Extreme Fear counts ~120 times.
+An alternative cut grouped by regime episode rather than by day would yield a far smaller sample with similar median direction.
+The single-day formulation is the simplest reproducible one; read the medians as direction, not as a tradeable edge per print.

 The single-day print whips on event noise.
-A liquidity flush, a regulatory headline, or a macro print can produce one-day swings of 20 points that retrace the next session.
-The 30-day average is the slower regime read; the one-day reading without context is the headline only on event days.
+A liquidity flush, an ETF headline, or a macro print can move the value 20 points in a day and retrace it the next session.
+The June-2019 spike to 95 — the highest reading on record, set on 26 June 2019 during a sharp but short-lived rally — reversed inside weeks.
+The 30-day average is the regime read; the one-day number is a headline.

 The composite hides component disagreement.
-Many useful regimes — rising volatility with falling volume, or rising dominance with falling momentum — collapse into a single index value that obscures the disagreement.
-Reading the index without checking the components is reading the summary statistic without checking the distribution.
+Rising volatility with falling volume, or rising dominance with falling momentum, both collapse into a single value that obscures the split.
+A reading of 47 can be assembled from very different underlying states.
+Reading the index without checking the legs is reading the summary statistic without checking the distribution.

-The methodology is opaque in its weights but firm in its 0–100 output.
-The index publishes daily values without daily component breakouts; the weights are public, but the per-component daily contributions are not.
-A reader auditing why a particular day printed 47 rather than 53 cannot reproduce the calculation from the public methodology alone.
+The daily contributions are not published.
+The weights are public, but the per-component daily breakouts are not.
+A reader auditing why a given day printed 47 rather than 53 cannot reproduce the calculation from the public methodology alone — so the index has to be taken partly on trust, which is a poor footing for a number people trade on.

 Frequently asked